MODEL RESOLUTION FOR LABOR UNIONS

 WHEREAS: President Biden belatedly removed Cuba from the State Sponsor of Terrorism list in the final week of his administration, and President Trump reinstated Cuba on the list by executive order on the first day of his new presidency; and

-Therefore Be it RESOLVED that ____________________________ strongly urges the President to remove Cuba from the United States list of state sponsors of terrorism and to oppose all legislation that seeks to prevent the removal of Cuba from such list, including the FORCE Act; and
+Therefore, Be it RESOLVED that ____________________________ strongly urges the President to remove Cuba from the United States list of State Sponsors of Terrorism (SSOT) list and to oppose all legislation that seeks to prevent the removal of Cuba from such list, including the FORCE (Fighting Oppression until the Reign of Castro Ends) Act; and

-Be It Further RESOLVED that ___________________________ urges our congressional delegation to pass legislation to eliminate the embargo; remove all sanctions against Cuba by the United States and allow the peoples of the United States and Cuba to travel and trade freely between the countries, and to oppose any legislation that seeks to codify the embargo, SSOT or other sanctions against Cuba; and
+Be It Further RESOLVED that ___________________________ urges our congressional delegation to pass legislation to eliminate the embargo; remove all sanctions against Cuba by the United States and allow the peoples of the United States and Cuba to travel and trade freely between the countries; and

-Be It Further RESOLVED that ___________________________ strongly urges the [State, Region and/or International Executive Board of the National AFL-CIO, or other body] to state their opposition to the embargo, the inclusion of Cuba as a state sponsor of terrorism, and trade and travel restrictions; and
+Be It Further RESOLVED that ___________________________ strongly urges the ____(name of labor governing body) to state their opposition to the embargo, the inclusion of Cuba as a state sponsor of terrorism, and trade and travel restrictions; and

 Be It Further RESOLVED that ___________________________issues a press release regarding the details of this resolution to its media contacts within its jurisdiction.

-A Resolution Urging that Cuba Be Removed from U.S. List of State Sponsors of Terrorism and that Congress votes to end all economic sanctions against Cuba.
+A Resolution Urging that Cuba Be Removed from U.S. List of State Sponsors of Terrorism and urging Congress to Vote to end all economic sanctions against Cuba

-WHEREAS: For the past 64 years, the United States has imposed an economic, commercial and financial embargo on Cuba that prevents most engagement and trade with the United States, and punishes other countries that engage with Cuba; and
+WHEREAS: Since 1962, the United States has maintained an economic, commercial and financial embargo on Cuba, restricting most trade and engagement and penalizing other countries for engaging with Cuba; and

-WHEREAS: President Trump arbitrarily reinstated Cuba’s designation as a State Sponsor of Terrorism less than a week after the January 6th attempted coup in 2021, reversed the Obama-Biden administration’s 2015 decision to remove this status after an exhaustive review by the U.S. State Department.
-Cuba does not satisfy any criteria for inclusion on this list; and
+WHEREAS: President Trump reinstated Cuba’s designation as a State Sponsor of Terrorism (SSOT), reversing the 2015 decision by the Obama-Biden administration to remove this status following an extensive review by the U.S. State Department and later the Biden-Harris administration.
+Cuba does not remotely meet the established criteria for inclusion on this list; and

-WHEREAS: The United Nations General Assembly voted to condemn the U.S. embargo against Cuba, for the 32nd time, on Oct 30, 2024, with 187 of 193 nations decisively voting in favor, and only the United States and Israel opposed
+WHERAS: On October 30, 2024, the United Nations General Assembly voted for the 32nd time to condemn the U.S. embargo against Cuba with 187 out of 193 nations voting decisively in favor and only the United States and Israel opposed.

-Be It Further RESOLVED that ___________________________ urges our congressional delegation to pass legislation that will eliminate those aspects of the embargo that have been codified into law; and remove all sanctions against Cuba by the United States and allow the peoples of the United States and Cuba to travel and trade freely between the countries, and to oppose any legislation that seeks to codify the embargo, SSOT or other sanctions against Cuba; and
+Be It Further RESOLVED that ________________________________ urges our congressional delegation to support legislation repealing codified embargo laws and all US sanctions on Cuba, allowing free travel and trade between the two countries, and to oppose any new efforts to codify the embargo, SSOT designation or any other sanctions against Cuba; and